JordyAaldering/Big-Data/docs/assignment04.md

 ![Against water-ground](https://raw.githubusercontent.com/JordyAaldering/Big-Data/master/Assignment04/images/against-water-ground.png)

+An effectiveness of 0 occurs very often.
+You might think this is an error, but it actually makes sense once you consider that electric type moves are 0 times effective against ground Pokémon.

 Finally, we can count how many times these values are greater or less than one to see how many Pokémon are strong or weak against water-ground types.

 ```sql